 In the initial meeting, we will gather study information, including title, description, study design, study site(s), aims, endpoints, data sources, sample sizes, study duration, data collection period, collaborating investigators, collaborating institutions, etc.

-We will help you determine the appropriate services for your study requirements and budget, such as IT management, data management, study management, analytic support, in-depth guidance and co-investigation.
+We will help you determine the appropriate services for your study requirements, such as IT management, data management, study management, analytic support, in-depth guidance and co-investigation.

-After confirmation of the summary report, BMIC and BIOSTAT will work with you and your team to determine an appropriate data management plan, including:
+BMIC and BIOSTAT will work with you and your team to determine an appropriate study plan, including:

 - Data capture methods and logistics